BOARD OF JUVENILE JUSTICE

 |

-Sandra Heath Taylor from Lagrange (Congressional District 3)
+Sandra Heath Taylor from Lagrange Vice Chair (Congressional District 3)

 is currently a solo practitioner specializing in general law.
 In her practice, she has represented corporate clients in products liability matters.
 She also represented the Georgia Department